Muppetpants/reverseSSH/README.md

 # reverseSSH
-Bash script to automate reverse SSH remote access device (RPi) to VPS configuration.
+Bash script to automate the configuration of reverse SSH tunnel between remote access device (RPi) and VPS.

-This script will prompt for user input, configure and copy keys, and create a cronjob to establish reverse callback at reboot..
+This script will prompt for user input, configure and copy keys, and create a cronjob to establish reverse callback at reboot.

 Create a local copy of the script.